 A personal annecdote: in September 2009 I had an in-depth discussion with Carolyn Wilkins, Assistant Chief Executive of Oldham Council.
 At the time Oldham, like so many towns and cities in the old manufacturing North of England, was struggling with racial/ethnic tensions exacerbated by the recession.
 Yet, according to Wilkins, where whites and Asians were forced by simple demographics to live as neighbours ‘cheek by jowl’, that was where there was markedly the least tension.
 In other words, the tribes, via proximity, had become familiar with each other and that had dispelled much of the fear.

-This is an application of Contact Theory, developed separately by the sociologist Robin M Williams and the psychologist Gordon Allport (1954).
+This is an application of Contact Theory, developed separately by the sociologist Robin M Williams (1947)and the psychologist Gordon Allport (1954).
+This says that the more contact people have with outgroups, the more their prejudices will be reduced.
+This is called the ‘reconceptualization of group categories’.
 Miles Hewstone (reported by BBC News’ David Edmonds, 2015) describes a Contact initiative begun in 2010: “They took two pre-existing schools, Breeze Hill and Counthill, one of which was almost entirely white British, the other was almost entirely Asian British, and said, ‘We’ll take this pint of milk, we’ll take this pint of Guinness and we’ll pour them into a new quart pot [Waterhead Academy].’
 What is interesting is that the data are going the way we would have hoped – slowly but gradually.
 There is an indication that the social networks of the Asian students and the white British students are becoming more mixed.”

 Thus, it seems that exposure to difference in a safe manner – ie: meeting the neighbours who have some different customs to you – eg: having Eid al-Fitr at the end of Ramadan as the primary festival rather than Christmas – but then realising you share many key values – eg: having good education for your kids – lessens fear of relative difference.
 Fred MacDonald (1992) argues exaggerating negative stereotypes about out-groups is adaptive because the overperception of threat is less costly than underperception – so the overperception needs to be reduced by a more accurate perception of the ‘others’.